 The Company recorded impairment losses of \$38.1 million and \$23.6 million for Fiscal 2012 and Fiscal 2011, respectively.
 The Fiscal 2012 impairment loss resulted from the Company's fourth quarter annual review, pursuant to the Company's accounting policy, of indefinite lived intangible assets for impairment.
 The Company determined that trademarks associated with the CWNA segment's Canadian business were impaired largely due to lower revenue and profitability associated with products incorporating these assets included in long-term financial forecasts developed as part of the strategic planning cycle conducted during the Company's fourth quarter.
-As a result of this review, the Company recorded an impairment loss of \$38.1 million, which is included in impairment of intangible assets on the Company's fourth quarter annual review, pursuant to the Company's accounting policy, of indefinite lived intangible assets for impairment.
-The Company determined that trademarks associated with the CWNA segment's Consolidated Statements of Operations.
+As a result of this review, the Company recorded an impairment loss of \$38.1 million, which is included in impairment of intangible assets on the Company's Consolidated Statements of Operations.
+The Fiscal 2011 impairment losses resulted primarily from the Company's fourth quarter annual review, pursuant to the Company determined that trademarks associated with the CWNA segment's accounting policy, of indefinite lived intangible assets for impairment.
+The Company determined that trademarks associated with the CWNA segment's Canadian business were impaired largely due to lower revenue and profitability associated Statements of operations.
 The Fiscal 2011 impairment losses resulted primarily from the Company's fourth quarter annual review, pursuant to the Company's accounting policy, of indefinite lived intangible assets for impairment.
 The Company determined that trademarks associated with the CWNA segment's Canadian business were impaired largely due to lower revenue and profitability associated with products incorporating these assets included in long-term financial forecasts developed as part of the strategic planning cycle conducted during the Company's fourth quarter.
 As a result of this review, the Company recorded an impairment loss of \$16.7 million, which is included in impairment of intangible assets on the Company's Consolidated Statements of Operations.
 In addition, in the third quarter of fiscal 2011, in connection with the Company's decision to discontinue certain wine brands within its CWNA segment's U.S. wine portfolio, the Company determined that certain indefinite lived trademarks associated with the CWNA segment's U.S. business were impaired.
-As a result of this decision, the Company recorded an impairment loss of \$6.9 million, which is included in impairment of intangible assets on the Company's Consolidated Statements of Department of the Statements of Company recorded an impairment loss of \$6.9 million, which is included in impairment of intangible assets on the Company's Consolidated Statements of Operations.
+As a result of this decision, the Company recorded an impairment loss of \$6.9 million, which is included in impairment of intangible assets on the Company's Consolidated Statements of Operations.